tsuneko/Orange-Juice/README.md

 ### Disclaimer:

 100% Orange Juice is a VAC enabled game.
-VAC requires an active internet connection to function, and so it is usually safe to cheat if disconnected. **Users have been banned using cheat engine in both singeplayer and multiplayer matches.
+VAC requires an active internet connection to function, and so it is usually safe to cheat if the game is launched without an internet connection.

+**Users have been banned using cheat engine in both singeplayer and multiplayer matches.
 Do not attempt to play a match with this cheat open.**

-Fruitbat Factory has [mentioned](https://steamcommunity.com/app/282800/discussions/0/1744480966997301464/) that 100% Orange Juice “does not use VAC servers”, however that statement conflicts with the design of VAC, and so I believe that it is a misleading statement.
-Read more about VAC [here](https://support.steampowered.com/kb_article.php?s=087dccfcc85be81977b078f1e4025bde&ref=7849-RADZ-6869).
+Fruitbat Factory has [mentioned](https://steamcommunity.com/app/282800/discussions/0/1744480966997301464/) that you may be banned even without being in a match, “There are no VAC servers, since the game doesn't use servers.
+The game itself is VAC enabled, meaning if you cheat while running it you're likely to get VAC banned.”, however I believe this statement is misleading as it conflicts with the design of VAC outlined [here](https://support.steampowered.com/kb_article.php?s=087dccfcc85be81977b078f1e4025bde&ref=7849-RADZ-6869).

 Use entirely at own risk.
 I am not responsible for anything which can happen in regards to usage of my sources and/or releases.